-The Zoning and Development Bylaw No. 2000 governs the zoning and development of property in the City.
+Zoning and Development Bylaw No. 2000 governs the zoning and development of property.
 It regulates what a property can be used for and addresses such matters as setbacks, building heights, floor area, lot coverage, density, minimum parcel size and landscaping provisions.

 If you are considering rezoning or subdividing your property, you are advised to contact the planning department to discuss the procedure.
-The subdivision of land and the rezoning of property are complex procedures and careful consideration of all the requirements is recommended prior to making an application.
-If an application is received to rezone a property, certain requirements under the Local Government Act come into effect.
-Should a rezoning application receive consideration by Council for a property within 50 metres (164 feet) of your property, you will be advised in writing of a public hearing date, time and location to allow you to express your comments or concerns prior to final consideration of the application by Council.
+Subdivision and rezoning of property are complex procedures and careful consideration of all the requirements is recommended prior to making an application.